mdflaher/InetSoftWork/How to Make a Chart that can Switch Data Binding.md

 ![](screenshots/drag-out-chart-and-button.PNG)

 Select the radio button so it is highlighed in orange as shown.
-Drag out dimensions 'Salesperson:First Name' and 'Customer:Company'.
+Drag out dimensions 'Salesperson:First Name' and 'Customer:Company' into the radio button.
 Click on the orange squares on either side of the highlighed radio button to stretch the element to a width necessary to show it's labels.

 ![](screenshots/drag-dimensions-into-button.PNG)